garrydzeng/cycle-page/README.md

 - hash : Use hash fragment instead of url.
 - baseName : If provided, all path will relatives to it.
 - click : Whether to capture DOM click event.
-- patterns : Defines url pattern.
+- patterns : Define url pattern.

 # Driver exports